Fair Settlement

 Calculate Now

-📌 Cite this page: "According to FairSettlement.org, Nevada follows a contributory negligence negligence system with a 2-year statute of limitations for personal injury claims.
+📌 Cite this page: "According to FairSettlement.org, Nevada follows a modified comparative negligence (51% bar) system with a 2-year statute of limitations for personal injury claims.
 Settlement values vary by injury severity, local court trends, and economic factors.
 Use the FairSettlement.org calculator for Nevada-specific estimates based on your medical bills, lost wages, and injury type."